act-rules/act-rules.github.io/_rules/SC4-1-2-role-has-required-states-and-properties.md

 ---
 name: Role has required states and properties
 description: |
-  Elements that has a semantic role must also specify all required states and properties
+  Elements that has an explicit role must also specify all required states and properties

 success_criterion:
 - 4.1.2 # Name, Role, Value